FOUNDATION

 The Role of the CFO

 A CFO typically functions as the third leg of the stool for your company.
 They are as good at understanding cash as most owners are at understanding customers and operations.
-They are an owner’s financial partner; they work to make sense and provide business insights from the numbers that emerge from your accounting software; they work to integrate the past into a picture of the future.
+They are an owner’s financial partner; they work to make sense of and provide business insights from the numbers that emerge from your accounting software; they work to integrate the past into a picture of the future.
 A CFO is there to help the owner make sure the business is healthy.
 They provide a little aspirin to dull the short-term pain, strong antibiotics to cure any illnesses, and a wellness and fitness program to build long-term health.

 Fractional CFO Solution

-Alas, many small businesses cannot afford the expense of a full time CFO.
+Alas, many small businesses cannot afford the expense of a full-time CFO.
 A perfect solution is the use of a fractional CFO.
 The use of a fractional service model allows the investment to be very moderate relative to other professional services.
 Most are engaged on an ongoing long-term basis, work onsite at their clients, and average a day a week over time.
 They work as partners and confidants of the business owners to help them meet their goals and assure the financial health of the business.
 How do I know this?
 I’ve been a fractional CFO for four years.